- What is Authenticator verification and why should I use it?

 How do I setup Authenticator verification?

-After downloading the authenticator app of your choice, such as Google Authenticator, you need to enable Authenticator verification from your Account Settings page.
+After downloading the authenticator app of your choice, such as Google Authenticator, you need to enable Authenticator verification from your Account Settings.
 From the Password & Security tab, under Security and next to Authenticator App, click Enable, and then follow the on-screen instructions (see Setting Up Authenticator Verification).

 How do I disable Authenticator verification?

-You can disable Authenticator verification from your Account Settings page.
+You can disable Authenticator verification from your Account Settings.
 From the Password & Security tab, under Security and next to Authenticator App, click Disable, and then follow the on-screen instructions.

 Once you disable Authenticator verification, your Authenticator App account is deactivated.
 While you can enable Authenticator verification again at any time, you cannot reuse a deactivated Authenticator App account.
 Instead, you must add and activate a new one.